RevenueHunt/docs/docs/how-to-guides/download-quiz-responses.md

+---
+icon: material/table-arrow-down
+---

 # How to Download Quiz Responses

-This guide outlines the process for downloading quiz responses from your dashboard, allowing you to analyze individual responses in detail.
+This guide outlines the process for downloading quiz responses from your quiz, allowing you to analyze individual responses in detail.

 ## Check Individual Responses